goldbergyoni/nodebestpractices/README.md

 │  ├─ authenticator
 ```

 **Otherwise:** when artifacts from various modules/topics are mixed together, there are great chances of a tightly-coupled 'spaghetti' system.
-For example, when 'module-a' controller might call 'module-b service', every code change might affect any other module and file.
+For example, in an architecture where 'module-a controller' might call 'module-b service', there are no clear modularity borders - every code change might affect anything else.
 With this approach, developers who code new features struggle to realize the scope and impact of their change.
 Consequently, they fear breaking other modules, and each deployment becomes slower and riskier

 🔗 [**Read More: structure by components**](./sections/projectstructre/breakintcomponents.md)